 After almost a year of planning, a group of Mamre teamies attended the Laura Aboriginal Dance Festival.
 Mamre had a stall at the festival where the team shared their knowledge, resources, and information about the NDIS.

-The Festival itself is known as the meeting ground for the communities of Cape York and is regarded by many Aboriginal people as a place where families meet, make new acquaintances and exchange and pass on family histories.
-Over 20 communities travel to Laura to dance and share Culture with one another and with this year’s record 9,000 strong audience.
+The Festival itself is known as a meeting ground for the communities of Cape York.
+Many Aboriginal people regard this as a place where families meet, make new friends, and pass on family histories.
+Over 20 communities travel to Laura to dance and share Culture with one another.
+This year had record attendance with a massive 9,000 people attending the festival.

 Our team chatted with many people who were interested in learning more about the NDIS.
 As well as how they and their family could take advantage of what it had to offer.
 Talking and connect with so many people was definitely one of the biggest highlights of the festival.
 The team was also very excited to have Cathy Freeman spot by the stall to chat.